JeP42/robotframework-formatcompare/README.md

 ### Description

-This library provides keywords to compare different data structures (csv, xml, json) via mapfiles.
+This library provides keywords to compare different data structures (csv, xml, json, xls(x)) via mapfiles.
 The mapfile specifies the elements which are compared with each other and defines certain rules for this compare operation.

 ### Keywords